Here I am, with Van Gogh’s “Starry Night Over the Rhône.”

 Loving, just like art, requires intimacy.

-Intimacy is when all of us are opened to receive, feel, and experience another.
+Intimacy is when all of us is opened to receive, feel, and experience another.
 The most intimate thing we can do is to allow another the safe space in which they can just be themselves in their vulnerability.

 It takes time and patience.
 But in today’s world, we rarely slow down.